About the Trial Transcript Collection

 1. A selection [currently around 1/3rd] of transcripts are digitally available here and here.

-2. Order by interlibrary loan by reel number through your home library.
-Be sure your library has a microfilm machine.
+2. Request a digital copy by transcript & reel numbers by ILL through your home library.
 Tell your library's I.L.L. dept. to request the reel through Illiad or OCLC [our ID is: VVJ and the OCLC number for the collection is 25107755 or email libill [at] jjay.cuny.edu.

 Background and Related Collections: